IanCarrasco/pytorch-lightning/docs/source/introduction_guide.rst

 Training
 --------
-So far we defined 4 key ingredients in pure PyTorch but organized the code with the LightningModule.
+So far we defined 4 key ingredients in pure PyTorch but organized the code with the :class:`~pytorch_lightning.core.LightningModule`.

 1. Model.
 2. Training data.